 State-of-the-art laboratory facilities are just one of the points of pride of the Geography Department.
 Also listed below are many "virtual" facilities — resources that faculty find very helpful to geography students.

 The Department of Geography's Geotechniques lab houses resources for teaching and research in geospatial technologies.
-The lab is equipped with 19 Dell Optiplex GX 620 workstations running state-of-the-art software for GIS, remote sensing, and statistical analysis.
+The lab is equipped with 19 Dell Precision workstations running state-of-the-art software for GIS, remote sensing, and statistical analysis.
 Examples of courses taught in the lab include:

 - GEOG 184: Geographic Information: Concepts & Applications